munificent/craftinginterpreters/book/strings.md

 collector *must* ensure it can find every bit of memory that *is* still being used so that it doesn't collect live data.
 There are hundreds of places a language implementation can squirrel away a reference to some object.
-If you don't find all of them, you've got really painful to track down GC bugs.
+If you don't find all of them, you get nightmarish bugs.

 I've seen language implementations die because it was too hard to get the GC in later.
 If your language needs GC, get it working as soon as you can.
 It's a